jadrake75/ng-scrolling-table/README.md

-### ** NOT READY FOR USE YET **
-Please wait until the 1.0 milestone release for using in any projects.
-APIs (including directives) are subject to change until this release is finalized.
+__Note: Please wait until the 1.0 milestone release for using in any projects.
+APIs (including directives) are subject to change until this release is finalized.__

 # ng-scrolling-table